 Internal and External Events

 We regularly host diversity events for our clients, attorneys, and staff.
-Below are some of the diversity-themed film, book, article and legal discussions we have hosted:
+Below are some of the diversity-themed discussions we have hosted:

 • The Armor of Light.
-An Emmy Award winning documentary by filmmaker Abigail E. Disney.
+An Emmy Award winning documentary about a minister's crusade to change his followers' views on guns, by filmmaker Abigail E. Disney.
 Ms. Disney was present for the thought-provoking talk back.

 • The Experiences of Muslims in America.
 A discussion moderated by Albert Cahn, Legal Director of the New York Chapter of the Council on American Islamic Relations focusing on “Love Thy Neighbor?” a Washington Post article, “Muslims and Islam: Key Findings in the U.S. and Around the World” an article from the Pew Research Center, “African Muslims in Early America” an article from the National Museum of African American History & Culture, “History of Islam in America” a C-Span interview, and “Banned Together – Part 3” an episode from the Buzzfeed Podcast “See Something, Say Something.”